enkidevs/curriculum/sql/dql/basic-queries/where-3.md

 | Charmander | 309   | 39 | 52     | 43      |
 | Squirtle   | 314   | 44 | 48     | 65      |

-The `LIKE` statement accepts a pattern string, where wildcard characters are used to denote an acceptable pattern. *Note that some databases may have a different implementation of the specific wildcard characters*
+The `LIKE` statement accepts a pattern string, where wildcard characters are used to denote an acceptable pattern.[1]

  - `%` is a **wildcard**.
 This means it counts for a string of any characters of any length, including nothing.
  - `_` represents only one character.